StevenClontz/teaching-2016-08-17-fall/part0.md

 1. Prove that \\(\lim_{x\to 0} x^2\cos(\frac{1}{x})=0\\).
 2. Prove that \\(\lim_{x\to 4} \frac{x-4}{\sqrt{x}-2}=4\\).
-3. Give examples of functions which are
+3. Give examples of functions defined for all real numbers which are
     1. differentiable.
     2. continuous but not differentiable.
     3. not continuous.